Overview - ICDAR 2019 Robust Reading Challenge on Reading Chinese Text on Signboard

 Figure 2.
 An example of reading text of irregular layout.

-We collect and construct a practical and challenging multi-orientation natural scene text dataset (TORS-25K) with 25,000 images, which consist of lots of restaurant signboards.
+We collect and construct a practical and challenging multi-orientation natural scene text dataset (ReCTS) with 25,000 images, which consist of lots of signboards.
 In the dataset, all text lines and characters are labeled with locations and character codes.
-Besides, five tasks are presents for this competition: (1) end-to-end recognition on the signboards, (2) text line localization on the signboards, (3) character recognition on the signboards, (4) text line recognition on the signboards.
+Besides, four tasks are presents for this competition: (1) end-to-end recognition on the signboards, (2) text line localization on the signboards, (3) character recognition on the signboards, (4) text line recognition on the signboards.

 We hope that the dataset and tasks could greatly promote the research in Chinese text detection and recognition.